normanmatthewjr/reading-notes/Read06.md

 ### Input Output in plain JavaScript

 JavaScript (JS) enables a website to receive an input and return an output.
 The HTML example below shows how JS code looks inside of a `<body>` element.
-This code and Image from Code Maven website, will allow a user to *input* their first and last names and will produce an *output*;
+This code, from the Code Maven website, allows a user to *input* their first and last names and will produce an *output*;
-a greeting followed by their name.
+a "Hello" greeting followed by their name.

 ```
 <body>